-Looking for the best grub near the American Museum of Natural History?
-We’ve got you covered.
+Looking for restaurants near the American Museum of Natural History?
+We get it — our tours need fuel.

-On this page you’ll find restaurants categorized as quick eats, bang for your buck, delicious sitdown, brunch & coffee, vegan & juice, drinks, and splurge.
+On this page you’ll find restaurants near the museum of natural history categorized as quick eats, bang for your buck, delicious sit-down, brunch & coffee, vegan & juice, drinks, and splurge.
 Your tastebuds will thank you.

 Gray’s Papaya — The quintessential New York hot dog.
-Grab one (or two) to go with any combination of sauerkraut, relish, cheese, mustard and ketchup on your way to the AMNH.
+Grab one (or two) to go with any combination of sauerkraut, relish, cheese, mustard and ketchup on your way to the natural history museum.

 Barney Greengrass — Universally loved and touted as an NYC staple.
 One Yelper calls it “the epitome of a fast-pace, high energy, NYC deli experience.”
 You can be in and out in no time with fresh, doughy bagels topped with sturgeon (their speciality), lox, nova, or anything you’d like.

 Andy’s Deli — If you’re in a pinch for time, Andy’s Deli will save the day.
 You place an order, look at your phone for a second, and BAM!
 Your egg and cheese is right in your face, neatly wrapped and ready to go.
-This might be the fastest deli in NYC, and they don’t compromise on quality either.
+This restaurant near the natural history museum might be the fastest deli in NYC, and they don’t compromise on quality either.

 Flor De Mayo — A Peruvian/Chinese fusion with a huge menu and unique offerings from both cultures.
 The lunch specials are an incredible value and the portion sizes are very generous.
-Only about a 5 minute walk from the AMNH.
+Only about a five minute walk from the museum of natural history.

 Shake Shack — Pros: delicious burgers, great prices, casual atmosphere.
 Cons: often crowded, takes a while to get your food, and you might have to wait a bit to find an empty table.
 Recommended if you have some time before heading to the museum.